 ||More likely to cause damage in warm, dry seasons.
 Lower risk of damage in cool, wet seasons.
 Can overwinter as eggs, but will survive all year round providing there is green plant material and protection from extreme temperatures.
 Hatching of overwintering eggs occurs when conditions warm and dry spring conditions prevail.||More easily found in warmest part of the day.
 Often found in southern coastal areas.
 Less abundant than other mites|

 |Bryobia mite or clover mite

-|Damage to: canola, wheat, lupins, clover
+||Damages canola, wheat, lupins, clover

 ||Survive all year round providing there is green plant material.
 May not survive cold or very dry conditions unless protected.
 Overwintering eggs laid in early–mid winter and hatch as conditions warm up||Most active in warm conditions in spring, summer and autumn.
 Summer rains followed by warm mild autumns give bryobia mites the best conditions for survival and increase.|

 RLEM status and control by Louise Lawrence, CSIRO Entomology – in Australian Grain – 19 – Nov-Dec 2009